-Due to the spread of the COVID-19, Carolina is prohibiting university-affiliated travel outside the state of North Carolina.
+Consistent with UNC System guidance, Carolina is prohibiting university-affiliated travel outside the state of North Carolina.
 Please see the Carolina Together Roadmap for Fall 2020 and the resources below for additional guidance.

 Whether you are initiating or expanding a program in another country, conducting a long-term research project abroad, or hiring foreign nationals to perform work at the University, there is considerable planning and organization required.
 When developing a proposal and implementation process for these global activities, you must consider a range of factors beyond those associated with the same work conducted domestically.

 Several University offices provide guidance, tools, and resources for staff and faculty planning and administering research, projects, or programs abroad.
 The Office of the Vice Provost for Global Affairs has collected information about those offices and organized the information topically below.